Information Possibly Outdated

 At-risk groups need attention

 MISSISSIPPI STATE -- Many Mississippi residents face more challenges to their success than others, but a Feb.
-19 conference in Jackson is being designed to close the gap.
+17 conference in Jackson is being designed to prepare workers to narrow the gap.

 The Children, Youth and Families At Risk project, part of the Mississippi State University Extension Service, will conduct a one-day conference to enhance knowledge and skills needed by those trying to help at-risk groups.

-Registration for the meeting, "Bridging the Gap," will be from 8:30 until 9:30 a.m. at the Jackson Medical Mall at the University Medical Center.
-The first 175 arrivals will receive a free four-part 4-H computer mysteries curriculum.
+Registration for the meeting, "Bridging the Gap Between Schools, Families and Communities," will be from 8:30 until 9 a.m. at the Jackson Medical Mall at the University Medical Center.
 There is no fee for the conference, which will conclude about 3 p.m.